wendyverdonk93/docs/content/business/order-management/_index.md

 Our partner MplusKASSA offers order management software for restaurants, cafes, and hotels, which can integrate with MultiSafepay.

 For more information, email MplusKASSA at <info@mpluskassa.nl>

+**Note:** When customers successfully complete payment with iDEAL, they don't always return to your site, which can briefly delay the transaction status changing to **Completed**.
+If your business model requires you to retrieve the status as quickly as possible, MultiSafepay can enable a script to query iDEAL 5 times in the first minute, and then every minute until **Completed**.

+To discuss, email the Integration Team at <integration@multisafepay.com>